 You would need consistent financial reporting to help individual investors make informed decisions.
 CPAs call these rules the Generally Accepted Accounting Principles, or GAAP.
 While you won’t find a single place to go to review the GAAP rules, the accounting profession has developed a good handle on what GAAP means and how to implement it.
 Financial Accounting Standards Board (FASB) promulgates the actual rules.

-The foundation of GAAP is the historical cost.
+GAAP emphasizes the historical cost.
 This is important as only the business assets actually paid for are recorded on the company’s books.
 Your CPA can then trace any asset to its original purchase invoice.
 It is an elegant system that works flawlessly for tangible business assets such as property, land, machinery, furniture and fixtures.
 Taking stock of your business assets is straightforward – just trace their purchase, then chase the asset to its current place of use.
 If you can find it, you can inspect its current condition and add it to the asset tally.

 Key assumptions behind the GAAP rules